South Downtown, Warsaw: Communist period

-In 1955, in the area of Warsaw Escarpment was opened the Central Culture Park, renamed in 1992 to the Marshal Edward Rydz-Śmigły Park.
-It was developed in place of the former Frascati Gardens, and also incorporated the Na Książęcem Park.
+In 1955, the Central Culture Park was opened in the area of Warsaw Escarpment, later being renamed to the Marshal Edward Rydz-Śmigły Park in 1992.
+It was developed in place of the former Frascati Gardens, and also incorporated Na Książęcem Park.
+Additionally, throughout the 1970s and 1980s, the area of the former Mokotów Aerodrome, closed in 1947, was redeveloped into a large urban park, named the Mokotów Field.
+Its construction begun in 1977, and it was opened in sections, which were finished in 1983, 1986, and 1991.

-In 1962, at 2 Puławska Street, next to the Union of Lublin Square was opened Supersam, the first supermarket in the country.
-It was considered a notable example of the modern architecture in Poland.
-It operated until 2006, when it was deconstructed.

-In 1964, at 12 Waryńskiego Street was opened skyscraper Riviera, which became a dormitory for students of the Warsaw University of Technology.
-With the height from base to the roof equal 67 m (219.8 ft.) and a total height of around 80 m (262.5 ft.), it was the second tallest building in the city, after the Palace of Culture and Science.
+In 1962, Supersam, the first supermarket store in Poland, was opened at 2 Puławska Street, next to Union of Lublin Square.
+It was considered a notable example of the modernist architecture in Poland.
+The building was demolished in 2006.
+In 1964, the skyscraper Riviera was opened at 12 Waryńskiego Street, as a dormitory for students of the Warsaw University of Technology.
+With the height from base to the roof messuring 67 m (219.8 ft.), and the total height of around 80 m (262.5 ft.), it was the second tallest building in the city, after the Palace of Culture and Science.
 It kept said title until 1969.

-In 1974, was opened Novotel Warszawa Centrum (originally known as Hotel Forum), located at 94 and 98 Marszałkowska Street.
-With total height of 111 m (364.1 ft.), it was the second tallest building in the city until 1975.
+In 1974, Novotel Warszawa Centrum (originally known as Hotel Forum) was opened at 94 and 98 Marszałkowska Street.
+It became the new second building in the city, with the total height of 111 m (364.1 ft.).

-Throughout the 1970s and 1980s, the area of the former Mokotów Aerodrome was developed into a large urban park, known as the Mokotów Field.
-Its construction begun in 1977, and it was opened in sections, that were finished in 1983, 1986, and 1991.

-The LIM Center, which was the second tallest skyscraper in Warsaw from 1989 to 1998.
+LIM Center, which was the second tallest skyscraper in Warsaw from 1989 to 1998.

-In 1975, in the area of the crossing of Jerusalem Avenue and Chałubińskiego Street, was begun the construction of the building complex of skyscrapers, multistorey stores and apartment buildings named the West Wall.
-The further development of the investment was stopped in 1989, leaving only the two first two skyscrapers to be constructed, both designed in the International Style.
-The first of them, located at 8 Chałubińskiego Street, was the Chałubińskiego 8, (originally known as Intraco II), was finished in 1978, with the hight from the base to the roof equal 140 m (459.3 ft.), and the total height of 150 m (492.1 ft.).
-The second building, located at 65/79 Jerusalem Avenue, was finished in 1989, was LIM Center, with the height from its base to the roof equal 140 m (459.3 ft), and the total height of 170 m (557.7).
-Upon the end of construction, both buildings held respectively the title of the second highest building in the city, with the latter keeping it until 1998.
+In 1975, the complex of skyscrapers, multistorey stores and apartment buildings, named the West Wall, began being developed in the area of the intersection of Jerusalem Avenue and Chałubińskiego Street.
+It was scaled down and halted in 1989, leaving only its first two skyscrapers being finished, both of which were designed in the International Style.
+The first of them, located at 8 Chałubińskiego Street, was the Chałubińskiego 8, (originally known as Intraco II), which was finished in 1978, with the height from the base to the roof messuring 140 m (459.3 ft.), and the total height of 150 m (492.1 ft.).
+The second building, LIM Center, located at 65 and 79 Jerusalem Avenue, was finished in 1989, with the height from its base to the roof mesuring 140 m (459.3 ft.), and the total height of 170 m (557.7 ft.).
+Upon being finished, both buildings held respectively the title of the second highest building in the city, with the latter keeping it until 1998.